ToniaCodes/Portfolio/README.md

 In the following sections of this README, I will provide a short summary of my interests and a brief description of the projects you will find in each folder.
 Let’s get started!
 # About
+I currenlty work as a freelance Data Analyst with an interest in machine learning.
+My freelance work has provided me with an oppotunity to get exposure to various different fields and industries including marketing, healthcare and finance and seeing how data analys